rednaga/APKiD/README.rst

     ./prep-release.py
     pip install -e .[dev]

-If the above doesn't work, due to permission errors dependent on your local machine and where Python has been installed, try specifying the ``--user`` flag.
+If the above doesn’t work, due to permission errors dependent on your local machine and where Python has been installed, try specifying the ``--user`` flag.
 This is likely needed if you are working on OSX: